 As Headteacher of Langley Grammar School, John is an ex-officio Governor.

-Raised in East Anglia, John attended the town grammar school and was the first in his family to go onto higher education.
+Raised in East Anglia, John attended the local town grammar school and was the first in his family to go onto any form of higher education.
 He graduated from Durham University with a degree in Engineering Science and Management, and had a brief spell as an engineer with Unilever before deciding to retrain as a physics teacher.
 His subsequent career has been in a series of selective and partly-selective schools in Buckinghamshire and Hertfordshire before taking up the headship at Langley Grammar School in 2010.

-John is a National Leader of Education, Ofsted Inspector, Vice Chair of Slough Schools Forum and is involved in collaborative work with other schools for the benefit of the local area.
+John is a National Leader of Education, Ofsted Inspector, Chair of Slough Schools Forum and is involved in collaborative work with other schools for the benefit of the local area.

 Claire, a former pupil of the school, was born in Langley and until recently was a long term resident.
 She studied law at Durham University and qualified as a solicitor with a very well established firm of local Solicitors where 30 years later she is now the senior partner.